TIML-Group/Mode-Connectivity-Unlearning/README.md

                  --ckpt=[curve ckpt]
 ```

-To find the optimal model and effective unlearning region, use `plot_region.py`.
+To find the optimal model and effective unlearning region, use `plot_region.py` with the pathway obtained from `eval_curve.py`.

 ## How to Cite